monosoul/markdown-page-generator-gradle-plugin/README.md

 You can find the detailed configuration options description in the [the maven markdown-page-generator-plugin's readme](https://github.com/walokra/markdown-page-generator-plugin/blob/master/Readme.md).

 ## Release History
+* 2.3.0.0
+  * Updated maven markdown-page-generator-plugin to 2.3.0
 * 2.1.0.1
     * Added compatibility with Gradle 4.10.x and 4.9 (fixes [issue #1](https://github.com/monosoul/markdown-page-generator-gradle-plugin/issues/1))
 * 2.1.0